emanuelepesce/Clibwwd/README.md

 ---------------------------------------------
 ##Notes
-For now it supports CSV files with only numerics values separated by comma. <br\>
+For now it supports CSV files with only numerics values separated by comma.
+However the code can be easily extends for supporting others delimitators.  <br\>

 =============================================